Direct geological observations made during field work, tied to positional information collected by hand-held GPS.

 This service provides an Atom feed of datasets that are available for download.

 In 2011 the British Geological Survey (BGS) decided to begin the assembly of a National Geological Model (NGM) from its existing and on-going geological framework models , comprising integrated national crustal, bedrock and Quaternary models.
 The bedrock component is the most advanced of these themes and comprises both the calculated models and a complementary network of cross-sections that provide a fence diagram for the bedrock geology of Great Britain.
-This fence diagram, the GB3D_v2012 dataset is available in a variety of formats from the BGS website www.bgs.ac.uk as free downloads.
-It complements the existing 1:625 000 scale mapsheets published by BGS utilising the same colour schema and geological classification.
-The 121 component cross-sections extend to depths between 1.5 and 6 km; they have an aggregate length of over 20,000 km, and they are snapped together at their intersections to ensure total consistency.
-The sections are based on the existing BGS geological framework models where they cut through them, they also take account of the vast wealth of published data on the subsurface structure of Britain both from BGS and in the literature.
+This fence diagram, the GB3D_v2014 dataset is available in a variety of formats from the BGS website www.bgs.ac.uk as free downloads, it supercedes the earlier 2012 version.
+The model complements the existing 1:625 000 scale mapsheets published by BGS utilising the same colour schema and geological classification.
+The component cross-sections extend to depths between 1.5 and 6 km; they have an aggregate length of over 25,000 km, and they are snapped together at their intersections to ensure total consistency.
+The sections are based on the existing BGS geological framework models where they cut through them together and incorporate around 300 deep stratigraphic boreholes across England and Wales.
+The sections also take account of the vast wealth of published data on the subsurface structure of Britain both from BGS and in the scientific literature.
 Much of this is in the form of cross-sections, contour maps of surfaces, and thicknesses (isopachs).
 The fence diagram has been built in the Geological Surveying and Investigation in 3D (GSI3D) software.
 It is envisaged that this dataset will form a useful educational resource for geoscience students and the general public, and also provide the bedrock geology context and structure for regional and catchment scale studies.
-The fence diagram was built in 2009-12 using funding from the BGS National Capability Programme and the Environment Agency of England and Wales.
-14 expert regional geologists compiled the sections.
+The fence diagram has been built in stages between 2009-14 using funding from the BGS National Capability Programme the Environment Agency of England and Wales, and the Nuclear Decommissioning Authority.
+Some 16 expert regional geologists compiled the sections.

 The joint PHE-GSNI-BGS digital Radon Potential Dataset for Northern Ireland provides the current definitive map of radon Affected Areas in Northern Ireland.
 The Radon Potential map for Northern Ireland shows the estimated percentage of homes in an area exceeding the radon Action Level.
 This is the basic information to assigning the level of protection required for new buildings and extensions, as described in the Building Research Establishment guidance BR-413 Radon: Guidance on protective measures for new dwellings in Northern Ireland (2004).
 The Radon Potential map for Northern Ireland is based on PHE indoor radon measurements and 1:10 000 or 1: 250 000 scale digital geology information provided by the Geological Survey of Northern Ireland (GSNI).
 The indoor radon data is used with the agreement of the Northern Ireland Environment Agency and PHE.
 Confidentiality of measurement locations is maintained through data management practices.
 Access to the data is restricted.
 Radon is a natural radioactive gas, which enters buildings from the ground.
 Exposure to high concentrations increases the risk of lung cancer.
 Public Health England (PHE) recommends that radon levels should be reduced in homes where the annual average exceed 200 becquerels per cubic metre (200 Bq m-3), the Action Level.
 PHE defines radon Affected Areas as those with 1% chance or more of a house having a radon concentration at or above the Action Level.
 Further information on radon can be obtained from www.ukradon.org